-The State of Nevada expressly permits bicycles to share the road with motored vehicles.
+Nevada bicycle laws allow riders to share the road with motored vehicles.
 The state is a popular bicycling destination due to its numerous bike paths, parks, and trails, and many of its bicycling clubs date to the early years of settlement.
 To accommodate Nevada’s bicycling tradition, the Legislature adopted a series of laws to ensure that cyclists and motorists can safely share the road.

 Sharing the Road

-Nevada permits bicycles to ride on the street and also on most sidewalks except in certain large municipal areas with local regulations.
+Nevada permits bicycles to ride on the street and also on most sidewalks, except in certain large municipal areas with local regulations.
 To accommodate cyclists, cars are required, on single-lane roads, to move over at least three feet from a cyclist.
 On multi-lane highways, cars must give cyclists a full lane of space.
-Additionally, motorists may only pass cyclists if they can provide them with a full lane or, on single-lane roads, three feet of berth.
+Additionally, motorists may only pass cyclists if they can provide them with a full lane or, on single-lane roads, three feet of the berth.
+Doing so may help avoid some left hook bicycle accidents.

-Bicycles are not required to ride on the shoulder of roadways.
-In fact, it is significantly more dangerous for cyclists to bike on shoulders because shoulders are usually not designed for travel.
+Bikes are not required to ride on the shoulder of roadways under Nevada bicycle laws.
+In fact, it is significantly more dangerous for cyclists to bike on their shoulders because shoulders are usually not designed for travel.
 Shoulders are typically rougher, not as well maintained, and littered with trash and debris.
 However, cyclists are required, whenever possible, to ride as far to the right as possible.
 Nevada permits cyclists to ride away from the right in three situations:

 - When staying to the right would not be safe